Uberi/University-Notes/PHIL350/PHIL350.md

 Greco supports a different virtue theory, combining this externalist view with internal views.
 In this view, virtues are simply abilities - how able you are to reliably achieve results.

-Greco criticizes Vagzebski's view by saying that people can have justification even without virtue.
+Greco criticizes Zagzebski's view by saying that people can have justification even without virtue.
 Also, it's possible to have reliable processes without justification - if one doesn't have any internal access to the mechanisms that resulted in the belief, how can we say that the belief is justified?

 According to Greco, knowledge **must be formed from intellectual virtue**, and **on the basis of rules of belief formation that, from your perspective, you endorse** (**norm internalism**).
 In other words, you need to have intellectual virtue and follow your own rules for good beliefs (this is called "countenancing one's norm for belief formation").
 Basically, knowledge is the result of **applying intellectual virtues for the right reasons**.